Carbon & Energy

 Natta has made significant advancements in GHG emissions data collection.
 In 2023, we introduced new strategies and are now developing innovative projects to ensure ongoing reductions in GHG emissions.

 Our goal is to become a sector leader in GHG emission reductions within the next five years.
+The following carbon reduction measures and projects have been completed or are currently being implemented.

 Our plant fleet is monitored using online portals, and our excavators are equipped with Trimble GPS software to enhance efficiency.